 Agriculture expansion and commodity-driven clearing

-Long supply chains link consumer markets to deforestation.
-Forest clearing for agriculture leads to erosion, changed water cycles, and less carbon storage.
+Long supply chains connect consumer markets worldwide to deforestation.
+Clearing forests for agriculture contributes to soil erosion, disrupts water cycles, and reduces the planet’s capacity to store carbon.

 Logging, mining, and infrastructure development